hub-kubernetes/istio-blue-green-deployment/README.md

         b.  ballerina_app_v2.yaml  -- application on Version v2

     2.  kubectl create -f ballerina_app_v1.yaml -f ballerina_app_v2.yaml

+    3. Its important to note the below points -

+        a.
+There is 1 service with the name version1 that has the selector : type: "myapp"

+        b.
+There are 2 deployments.
+The pod metadata has the label type: "myapp"

+        c.
+There is one additional label assigned to both the deployment-

+             app: "ballerina_app_v1"  -- for version1 deployment

+             app: "ballerina_app_v2"  -- for version2 deployment

+             The service will not select this label as we have defined the selector as ONLY type: "myapp"

     3.  kubectl get pods

         ballerinav1deployment-b75859b9b-mrrbs    2/2     Running   0          10m

         ballerinav2deployment-5d79454d5d-fsq6l   2/2     Running   0          10m

-    4. Expose any one pod - kubectl expose pod ballerinav1deployment-b75859b9b-mrrbs --type=NodePort

-    5. Edit the service to incorporate both deployments -
+    4.  kubectl get svc

+        version1     NodePort    10.111.65.134   <none>        9090:31505/TCP   93m

+##  Get the Ingress Gateway port

+    export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}')

+    Alternatively you can just get the HTTP port using.

-        kubectl edit svc ballerinav1deployment-b75859b9b-mrrbs
+    kubectl get svc -n istio-system | grep -i ingressgateway

-        Remove the below from labels and selectors-

-        pod-template-hash: b75859b9b

-        version: v1

-    6. Send request from curlapp to our application service myapp
+##  Use the curlapp to hit the service

-    7. As a part of our application - The request should be sent to /api/apiPayload to get a response

-    8.  kubectl exec -it  curlapp-98f7c878c-dmckl -c curlapp -- curl  http://ballerinav1deployment-b75859b9b-mrrbs:9090/api/apiPayload
+    kubectl exec -it {{CURL APP POD NAME}} -c {{CURL APP CONTAINER}} -- curl {{SERVICE_IP}}:9090/v1/sayHello

+    outputs -

-        Hello, This is the output of application on Version V1 !
+    Hello, This is the output of application on Version V1 ! ---coming from deployment1

-        Hello, This is the output of application on Version V2 !
+    Hello, This is the output of application on Version V2!  ---coming from deployment2

 ##  Create Istio Gateway / VirtualService / destinationrule